Researching the American Revolution

 Stone, William L. The Life of Joseph Brant (Thayendanegea) Including the Border Wars of the American Revolution and Sketches of the Indian Campaign of Generals Harmar, St. Clair and Wayne and Other Matters Connected with the Indian Relations of the United States and Great Britain from the Peace of 1783 to the Indian Peace of 1795.
 2 vols.
 Albany: J. Munsell, 1865.

 Witgen, Michael.
 Infinity of Nations: How the Native New World Shaped Early North America.
-Place of publication not identified: Univ Of Pennsylvania Pr, 2013.
+Philadelphia, PA: University of Pennsylvania Press, 2013.

 Articles